Electric Callboy: We Are the Mess, Crystals, The Scene, Rehab, and departure of Biesler (2013–2020)

 The band started recording their second album, We Are the Mess, at Kohlekeller Studios with producer Kristian Kohlmannslehner in autumn 2013.
 The album was released on 10 January 2014 via Redfield Records and Warner Music Japan.
 The band played five shows in Germany supported by Annisokay.
 We Are the Mess peaked at No. 8 on Germany's official long-play charts and No. 64 in Austria.
 The band also toured in Japan to promote their album.
 In March, the band toured Europe supported by Iwrestledabearonce, Her Bright Skies, and To the Rats and Wolves.

 In August 2019, the band released the single "Hurricane" from their fifth studio album Rehab, which was released on 1 November.
 Following the release of Rehab, the band embarked on their Rehab European Tour 2019.
 On 12 February 2020, they announced that lead singer Biesler would be leaving the band.
+He soon after announced his new project Ghostkid, formed with former members of To the Rats and Wolves.

-Tekkno and addition of Nico Sallach (2020–present)
+Tekkno and addition of Nico Sallach (2020–2024)

 On 24 April 2020, co-lead singer Kevin Ratajczak announced that the band had found Biesler's replacement, which was confirmed to be Nico Sallach (former frontman of To the Rats and Wolves, who toured with the band seven years prior) on 4 June.
 On 19 June, the band released the song "Hypa Hypa", with its accompanying music video signalling a more comedic direction for the band and becoming their most-viewed YouTube video.
 On 24 July, the band released the song "Hate/Love".
 On 11 September, the band released the EP MMXX.

 On 3 September 2021, the band released the song "We Got the Moves", whose music video overtook "Hypa Hypa" to become their most-viewed YouTube video.
 On 3 December, the band released the song "Pump It".
 On 6 December, the band announced that they had applied to represent Germany in the 2022 Eurovision Song Contest with "Pump It", but ultimately were not included in the final list of participants.

 In December, the band announced that they were removing a selection of their old songs from all platforms due to lyrics that had "become increasingly problematic in modern times".
-In March 2022, they announced that they had changed their name from to Eskimo Callboy to Electric Callboy after learning that "Eskimo" can be seen as an outdated term and slur for the Inuit and Yupik people.
+In March 2022, they announced that they had changed their name from Eskimo Callboy to Electric Callboy after learning that "Eskimo" can be seen as an outdated term and slur for the Inuit and Yupik people.
 They subsequently re-released the artwork from their previous albums with their new name.
 On 8 April, they released their first song under their new name, "Spaceman" featuring rapper Finch.
 On 15 April, they announced their next album Tekkno, to be released on 9 September 2022.